We updated our mission and strategy. Learn more.

 • Rural health centers (Federally Qualified Health Centers)

-• Disaster resiliency planning and fire halls
+• Rural fire halls

 Examples of what we don’t fund